 7. Contest Marketing Campaign

-Contest marketing campaigns are not a new phenomenon, but they have grown in popularity as a result of social media.
+Contest marketing campaigns are not a new phenomenon, but they have grown in popularity due to social media.
 This form of the campaign will increase organic website traffic and raise awareness about a business and its products.
 For example, to promote a new product, a company can run a contest marketing campaign on its social media accounts.
 Individuals must join the contest by tagging three friends in the comments section of the company's post and following the company's account.
 This gains the company new followers and, as a result of the participants tagging friends who may not be familiar with the brand, raises awareness of the company.

 8. Email Marketing Campaign

 Companies use email promotions to stay in touch with existing customers and remind them of deals, coupons, discounts, and new goods or services.
-For example, a company may send an email campaign to all of its customers reminding them of an upcoming sale and offering a 10% discount coupon.
+For example, a company may send an email campaign to all of its customers, reminding them of an upcoming sale and offering a 10% discount coupon.
 Direct mail campaigns may be popular because they are simple to build, but they are less effective than other forms of social media advertising campaigns.

 9. Social Media Campaigns